FranciscoKloganB/appwrite-database-migration-tool/README.md

 - Use the `databaseService` parameter of `up` and `down`, which is an instance of `node-appwrite` Databases class, to define your migration file contents.
 - Once you are done, deploy your changes and execute the `Run Migration Sequence` function.

-## Appwrite Database Migration Tool Recommendations and Rules
+## Appwrite Database Migration Tool Bible

 ### Rules